 To make sure your provider is an injectables expert with the above skills, look for these pieces of evidence:

-• Medical credentials: Nurse practitioners, nurses, physician assistants, and doctors all have the basic credential to allow them to legally perform injections (sometimes with other caveats), so look for an appropriate medical degree first and foremost.
+- Medical credentials: Nurse practitioners, nurses, physician assistants, and doctors all have the basic credential to allow them to legally perform injections, so look for an appropriate medical degree first and foremost.

-• Dedicated injectables training: Injectors should be specifically trained in neuromodulator and filler, period.
-There are a number of ways that your provider could receive this training, i.e. through internships, fellowships, or shadowing other injectors.
-These ancillary skills are usually sought after traditional medical education, so ask detailed questions to learn more about who they learned from, and how long they spent honing their skills.
+- Dedicated injectables training: Injectors should be specifically trained in neuromodulator and filler.
+Ask detailed questions to learn more about who they learned from, and how long they spent honing their skills.

-• Before and after photos: Do not be satisfied with product manufacturer photos alone!
-Before and after photos are a highly useful tool for assessing your specific injector’s caliber of care and aesthetic outcomes.
-Medspas or dermatology practices will often post before and after galleries of their own patients on their website, but you can likely see more photos of previous patients during a consultation.
-These will also be useful when it comes to describing your goals with your injector.
+- Before and after photos: Do not be satisfied with product manufacturer photos alone!
+Before and after photos are a highly useful tool for assessing your specific injector's caliber of care and aesthetic outcomes.

-• Social media photos & videos: Many injectors are making use of their Instagram and TikTok accounts to showcase the excellent results they are able to achieve for patients.
-These may be very useful for you as a patient in finding an injector who shares your aesthetic taste.
-However, look at these “galleries” with caution: lighting, angles, and other photo and video editing tricks can have a strong effect on what you see.
+- Social media photos & videos: Many injectors showcase results on Instagram and TikTok.
+However, look at these with caution: lighting, angles, and other editing tricks can have a strong effect on what you see.

 Why should I choose a plastic surgeon for my Botox and filler?